 Furthermore, our Norman Regional providers can order a COVID-19 test and rapid flu/strep tests, if medically necessary, for the patient to complete at the Norman Regional Mobile Screening Clinic.
 Contact the NRHS COVID-19 Hotline at 405-515-4328 for more information.

 Common conditions that can be treated through a virtual visit:

 - COVID-19 test order

-What schools currently use Norman Regional Kids Virtual Care?
+What school districts are currently using Norman Regional Kids Virtual Care?

-Norman Regional Kids Virtual Care is currently utilized at Norman Public Schools and Noble Public Schools.
+Norman Regional Kids Virtual Care is currently utilized at Norman Public Schools, Newcastle Public Schools, Noble Public Schools, and Washington Public Schools.